anniehastur450/robot-map-drawer-demo/README.md

 - `RobotMapDrawer.js`
 - `dom-helper.js`

-The main file of this library is RobotMapDrawer.js, which contains the RobotMapDrawer class.
+The main file of this library is `RobotMapDrawer.js`, which contains the `RobotMapDrawer` class.
 To use the library, import the class and create a new instance:

 ```javascript
 import { RobotMapDrawer } from 'robot-map-drawer';